A Unified Approach for Minimizing Composite Norms: Introduction

-In \cite{Can09_1J,Ma09_1J}, it is shown that when the data matrix $D\in\reals^{m\times n}$ is of the form $D = X_0 + S_0$, where $X_0$ is a low rank matrix and $S_0$ is a sparse matrix, then one can recover the low rank and sparse components of $D$ by solving the problem given in (\ref{eq:component_pursuit}) for an appropriately chosen $\mu_2$.
-In \cite{sRPCA}, it was shown that the recovery is still possible even when the data matrix is corrupted with a dense error matrix.
-When the data matrix $D$ is of the form $D = X_0 + S_0 + Y_0$, where $X_0$ is a low rank matrix, $S_0$ is a sparse matrix and $\{(Y_0)_{ij}\}$ is independent and identically distributed for all $i,j$ such that $\norm{Y_0}_F\leq\rho$, solving the \emph{stable principal component pursuit} problem
+In \cite{sRPCA}, it is shown that recovery is still possible even when the data matrix $D$ is corrupted by a dense error matrix.
+Suppose the data matrix $D$ is of the form $D = X_0 + S_0 + \zeta_0$, where $(\zeta_0)_{ij}$ is independent and identically distributed~(i.i.d.) for all $i,j$ such that $\norm{\zeta_0}_F\leq\delta$.
+Then the optimal solution $(X_*,S_*)$ of the \emph{stable principal component pursuit problem}

-produces $(X_*,S_*)$ such that $\norm{X_*-X_0}_F^2+\norm{S_*-S_0}_F^2\leq Cmn\rho^2$ for some constant $C$ with high probability.
-Principal component pursuit and stable principle component pursuit both have applications in video surveillance and face recognition.
-For existing algorithmic approaches to solving principal component pursuit see ~\cite{Can09_1J,Gold10_1J,Ma09_1J,Ma09_1R,sRPCA} and references therein.